sickozell/SickoCV/README.md

 FADE knob (up to 50ms) can be used to avoid attack or release clicks when audio signals are connected to IN input.

-If ARM is triggered again before clock detection it will abort arming.
+If ARM is triggered again before clock detection it will abort arming (unarm).

 Triggering RESET input will immediately stop the routing.